 Lesli Ligorner helped form ProCure Hope with a small team of professionals spanning the US and Asia who are volunteering their time to identify, source, transport and distribute badly needed PPE to front-line workers.
 With representatives on the ground in both China and the US who speak both English and Mandarin, the group can evaluate supply chains to shorten the time to get masks into the hands of those most in need.

 Especially in times when we feel disconnected, it’s important to focus on the things that bring us together.
 At Morgan Lewis, that includes a culture of inclusivity and equality.
 Men and women from around the globe demonstrated their personal commitment to upholding this culture as part of the International Women’s Day and US Women’s History Month 2020 photo challenge. #EachforEqual

 A culture of collaboration is more than a tagline for us.
 It’s weaved into the very fabric of the firm.
 So much so, that every year, trainees from our London office travel to another one of our international offices to get a better sense of the local customs clients embrace in those regions, how the firm is able to operate on a global scale, and the importance of networking with our people in those locations.
-Here Benjamin Davies, Emily Davies, Gabrielle Martin, and George Taylor share what those experiences meant to them.
+Here Benjamin Davies shares what those experiences meant to him.